These Are The Differences Between Solana and Ethereum

 According to a report by Blockworks, in March 2022, the total hash rate for Ethereum stood at 1 petahashes per second, which was divided across 6,373 nodes.
 60% of the total hash rate was contributed by the top 3 Ethereum mining pools.

 Likewise, in March 2022, the total number of validators in the Solana blockchain stood at 1,576.
-Over 75% of the circulating supply of SOL was staked by those 1,576 validators.
+Those 1,576 validators staked over 75% of the circulating supply of SOL.
 Although the percentage of staked tokens was high, it is important to remember that 48% of all SOL tokens were originally distributed to internal parties associated with the Solana project.

 Related: Where & How To Stake Solana (SOL)